Sightseers: Plot

 Chris wakes up to find Tina has left him sleeping in the caravan and is speeding down the highway.
 He calls her and tells her to pull over.
 Tina notices a jogger and runs him over.
 Chris is upset with her chaotic approach to the murders, believing himself to be justified in his choice of victims, and they argue before hiding the body at the side of the road.
 They drive to a mountain, where they set up camp with the Ribblehead Viaduct in sight, the final destination on their holiday.
 When a hailstorm forces them back inside the caravan, Chris falls asleep and Tina looks at his notebook, finding a drawing of her and Chris standing on the viaduct, about to jump.

 Martin arrives, with Banjo in the mini-caravan.
 While Chris is outside, Tina tries to seduce Martin, who is made uncomfortable by her advances and rejects her.
 When Chris returns, she tells him that Martin propositioned her in a particularly implausible and repulsive manner.
 Martin returns to his mini-caravan, and Chris and Tina have a fight over whether the dog should be called by the name "Poppy" or "Banjo".
 Upset, Tina pushes Martin's mini-caravan off the cliff, with him still in it.
 She re-enters their caravan and tells Chris that the problem is over.
 He runs outside, and finds Martin's dead body.
 He insults Tina and they fight, which ends in them having sex.

 Chris sets the caravan on fire and kisses Tina.
 They run to the Ribblehead Viaduct and climb to the top, holding hands.
 Chris asks Tina if she enjoyed the holiday and she says it was brilliant.
 He apologises for insulting her and asks if she really wants to kill herself.
-Just as Chris steps off the viaduct, Tina lets go of his hand, watching as he falls to the ground and dies.
+Just as Chris steps off the viaduct, Tina lets go of his hand, watching as he falls to his death.
 Tina stares at her hand as the screen cuts to black.